nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 A: Yes. iManager saves your data every time a command is successfully executed, putting users at ease.

 Q: Can I transfer my data to another computer? <br>
 A: Absolutely!
-Your data are saved in a file called iManager.xml.
-Just copy this file to the other computer and place in under data\iManager.xml.
+Your data are saved in a file called tasklist.xml.
+Just copy this file to the other computer and place it under the data folder that was created upon launching the application.
 Ensure you have iManager installed on both computers.

 ## Command Summary